-How important it is to look younger in order to compete for jobs?
-You’ll find lots of articles telling you its very important.
-They usually focus on the importance of losing weight and getting in shape, and sometimes on plastic surgery.
+Those articles usually focus on the importance of losing weight and getting in shape, and sometimes on plastic surgery.

 But it takes time to get in shape and lose weight and hopefully you have, or will have, interviews coming up soon.

-So, instead of focusing on how to look younger, this article is my opinionated view about what really works to look healthier, and more vital.
-The emphasis is on low-cost options that work quickly.
-Everything that follows has been tested by me, and by my clients.
-These techniques will help you create a good impression in interviews and also help you feel your best.
+Rather than focusing on how to look younger, this article is my opinionated view about what really works to look healthier, and more vital.

 Wearing colors that flatter you is probably the single best way to make yourself look healthier, and therefore more vital.
 When I was out of state dealing with a harrowing family emergency, to cheer myself up I revamped my wardrobe following suggestions about colors that would suit me.

 Any of the books in the “Color Me Beautiful” series will help you find the colors that will suit you best.
 They also publish a book with tips for men.
 The books are available, used, on Amazon, starting at one penny.

 ⏩ Choosing garments that fit:

 If your body isn’t a standard size, select garments that fit your largest part and invest in having the rest taken in by a tailor.
 If you’ve never used a tailor you’ll be amazed at what a difference perfectly fitting garments will make.
 Low on cash?
 Borrow from a friend, or shop second-hand.

 ⏩ What to wear:

 Choose clothing that is one step up than you would wear day-to-day in your new role.
-For example: if you would be wearing jeans and a tee-shirt, wear khakis and a polo shirt to your interview, if you would wear a sport jacket and slacks, wear a suit.
+For example: if you would be wearing jeans and a tee-shirt, wear khakis and a polo shirt to your interview.
+If you would wear a sport jacket and slacks, wear a suit.

 If you decide to dye your hair, I recommend you opt to do it yourself only if you are covering a bit of grey or changing your shade slightly.

 How can you get the benefit of a top hairdresser if you’re low on cash?
 Here are some options:

 The same advice applies as in dyeing with the additional suggestion that for many men it’s time to consider shaving facial hair, particularly if you just wear a mustache.
 If your facial hair looks attractive and distinctive, keep it.
 Ask the women in your life to be frank with you.
 Your daughters will be - I’m sure.

 There are now skin care products that really will improve your skin tone and lessen the impression of fine lines.
 They won’t remove deep wrinkles (which is the realm of plastic surgery, another topic).

 How can you sort out products that really deliver from those that don’t – and at the lowest possible price?
 Consult Beautypedia, for detailed, science-based reviews of skincare for men and women, and for makeup.